-During the year ended June 30, 2023, the County adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which was issued to better meet the information needs of financial statement users by improving accounting and financial reporting for SBITAs.
+During the year ended June 30, 2024, the County adopted GASB Statement No. 100, Accounting Changes and Error Corrections, which is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 Implementation of this statement had no material effect on the beginning equity of the governmental activities net position.